A non-reciprocal model for morphogenesis in symbiosis

-The coarse-grained force that each particle species exerts on the other species need not follow action-reaction symmetry in our symbiosis model, i.e., $\vec{F}_{sh} \neq -\vec{F}_{hs}$, since we can choose the strength of the interaction such that $\varepsilon_{hs} \neq \varepsilon_{sh}$, where $\varepsilon_{hs}$ quantifies the force that the host vesicle exerts on the symbiont, and conversely, $\varepsilon_{sh}$ the one that symbionts exert on the host.
-We define the parameter $\Delta \varepsilon = \varepsilon_{sh} - \varepsilon_{hs} $ to characterize the deviation of the forces defined in Eq.~(\ref{f1}) from the reciprocal case.
-We choose $\gamma$ and $\phi$ such that we can establish a connection between Eq.~(\ref{f1}) and the force derived from the canonical Lennard-Jones potential, namely, $\gamma = 7$ and $\phi = 6/\tilde{\sigma}$.
-This allows us to compare the outcome of our out-of-equilibrium simulations to the equilibrium morphologies that result from the canonical passive adhesion of particles and organisms to the fluid membrane of the host~\cite{deserno_elastic_2004, saric_self-assembly_2013, Saric2012}.
-Alternative choices of $\gamma$ would allow to capture other non-reciprocal interactions in soft matter systems, expanding our model to synthetic systems beyond biology.
-In particular, taking $\gamma = 2$ can be mapped to the phoretic activity that catalytically coated colloids acquire upon interaction in the far-field approximation, where $\varepsilon$ would account for the product of the activity and mobility of the interacting colloids~\cite{Soto2014}.
-We set $\gamma = 7$ throughout the paper, and check that the choice of exponent does not alter qualitatively our results (SI Fig.~1).
-This suggests that our results can account for metabolically-coupled symbiotic partners, i.e., intercellular communication driven by the exchange of chemicals.
+We choose the parameters $\gamma$ and $\phi$ such that we can establish a connection between Eq.~(\ref{f1}) and the force derived from the canonical Lennard-Jones potential, which corresponds to $\gamma = 7$ and $\phi = 6/\tilde{\sigma}$.
+This allows us to compare the outcome of our out-of-equilibrium simulations to the equilibrium morphologies that result from the canonical passive adhesion of particles and organisms to the fluid membrane of the host model cell~\cite{deserno_elastic_2004, saric_self-assembly_2013, Saric2012}.
+Alternative choices of $\gamma$ would allow to capture other classes of non-reciprocal interactions studied in soft matter systems.
+In particular, the case of $\gamma = 2$ can be mapped to the phoretic activity that catalytically coated colloids acquire upon hydrodynamic interaction through chemical exchanges in the far-field approximation, where $\varepsilon$ would account for the product of the activity and mobility of the interacting colloids~\cite{Soto2014}.
+We set $\gamma = 7$ throughout the paper, and check that the choice of exponent does not alter qualitatively the emerging morphologies (SI Fig.~1).